sysco-middleware/kafka-interceptors/zipkin/README.md

 using Interceptors (see [here](https://kafka.apache.org/0100/javadoc/org/apache/kafka/clients/producer/ProducerInterceptor.html) and [here](https://kafka.apache.org/0100/javadoc/org/apache/kafka/clients/consumer/ConsumerInterceptor.html)).

+This interceptors could be added to Kafka Connectors via configuration, and to other off-the-shelf components like Kafka REST Proxy, KSQL and so on.

 ## Installation

 ### Producer Interceptor

+Producer Interceptor create spans on sending records.
+This span will only represent the time it took to execute the `on_send` method provided by the API, not how long to send the actual record, or any other latency.

+#### Kafka Clients

 Add Interceptor to Producer Configuration:

 ```java
     producerConfig.put(ProducerConfig.INTERCEPTOR_CLASSES_CONFIG, Collections.singletonList(TracingProducerInterceptor.class));
 ```
 ### Consumer Interceptor

+Consumer Interceptor create spans on consumption of records.
+This span will only represent the time it took execute the `on_consume` method provided by the API, not how long it took to commit, or any other latency.

+#### Kafka Clients

 ```java
     consumerConfig.put(ConsumerConfig.INTERCEPTOR_CLASSES_CONFIG, Collections.singletonList(TracingConsumerInterceptor.class));
 ```

 ### Configuration

+By default, Interceptors will use Kafka Cluster as transport for Zipkin spans, and will pick `client.id` as service name.

+If you want to override these values, use this properties in your configuration:

 | Key | Value |
 |-----|-------|